Connic

 Connect from your client

-Use the URL and pass the secret via the X-Connic-Secret query parameter or header.
+Use the URL and pass the secret via the X-Connic-Secret query parameter or header unless connector authentication is disabled because middleware validates the connection first.

 How WebSocket Works

 WebSocket connectors provide full-duplex communication for real-time chat.
-Unlike HTTP webhooks, they maintain persistent connections for bidirectional messaging.
+Unlike HTTP webhooks, they hold persistent connections for bidirectional messaging.
 Best for chat apps, streaming responses, multi-turn conversations, and interactive agents.

 Configuration